Students who got partial loan relief to see full discharge - The Boston Globe

 Advertisement

-Rep. Bobby Scott, chairman of the House Committee on Education and Labor, said DeVos had used a “nonsensical formula” to compute relief and that Thursday’s action would be “lifechanging for tens of thousands of people across the country.”
+Representative Bobby Scott, chair of the House Committee on Education and Labor, said that DeVos had used a “nonsensical formula” to compute relief and that Thursday’s action would be “life changing for tens of thousands of people across the country.”